 - Additional Reading

 A field in the science of conservation that is concerned with the application of ecological principles to restoring degraded, derelict, or fragmented ecosystems.
-The primary goal of restoration ecology (also known as ecological restoration) is to return a community or ecosystem to a condition similar in ecological structure or function, or both, to that existing prior to site disturbance or degradation (see illustration).
+The primary goal of restoration ecology, also known as ecological restoration, is to return a community or ecosystem to a condition similar in ecological structure or function, or both, to that existing prior to site disturbance or degradation (see illustration).
 See also: Conservation of resources; Ecological communities; Ecology; Ecosystem; Land reclamation

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.